 - Follow a healthy diet (whole grains, green-leaf vegetables, fruits, nuts, and seeds).

-- Remove sugar, alcohol, and caffeine from the diet.
+- Remove sugar, alcohol and caffeine from your diet.

 - Identify and control food allergies.

-- Perform daily relaxation exercises from ten to fifteen minutes (deep breathing, meditation, prayer, visualization, etc.)
+- Perform daily relaxation exercises from ten to fifteen minutes (deep breathing, meditation, praying, etc.)